Calendula Soothes Reflux and Skin Problems

 The marigold flowers are beautiful orange, and they’re dried.
 You just steep them in water for about 10 minutes, and add honey if desired.
 Calendula is a type of marigold.
 Not all marigold flowers can be ingested so if you make the tea, make sure you buy the dried flowers that are consumable, and buy them from a reputable source.

 One reason you might consider calendula as a tea, or dietary supplement is if you have ulcerative colitis.
+Here’s a good ARTICLE about that.
 There is reason to believe this may be soothing to the intestinal tract and it’s been studied for this very condition.
-It might be one of the most healing herbs to consider if you have gastritis or reflux, but of course ask your practitioner if it’s right for you.
+It might be one of the most healing herbs to consider if you have gastritis or reflux, but of course, ask your practitioner if it’s right for you.

 Some people are allergic to flowers in the marigold family, in which case calendula should be avoided.
-In addition, avoid calendula if you are allergic to ragweed, chrysanthemums or daisies due to potential reactions.
-Please consult with your doctor about taking any herb orally, including calendula, if you take blood thinners.
+In addition, avoid the herbal extract if you are allergic to ragweed, chrysanthemums or daisies due to potential reactions.
+Please consult with your doctor about taking any herb orally if you take blood thinners.

 print